 Traditionally, a court will rule that if a father continues to be a fit parent to his children after divorce, he has the right to have them keep his name.
 However, when it is clearly in the best interest of the child to change his or her last name, a court petition can legally do so.
 This requires convincing a court that a child needs to identify with a new name for his or her emotional well-being, which can be difficult without a dedicated lawyer.

-At Peter L. Cedeño & Associates, P.C., we have made it our mission to provide individuals and families with the personable and sympathetic counsel that their delicate legal matter requires.
+At Cedeño Law Group, PLLC, we have made it our mission to provide individuals and families with the personable and sympathetic counsel that their delicate legal matter requires.
 We know that you are entering a new chapter of your life and want to help you take any and all measures necessary to begin moving forward.
-Whether you've just been married or have struggled through a divorce, our attorney can help you change your name and start taking positive steps toward building your new life.
+Whether you’ve just been married or have struggled through a divorce, our attorney can help you change your name and start taking positive steps toward building your new life.